Peanut Soup, The soup with amazing taste! – (video + African soup recipe)

 - 1/4 teaspoon chili powder (optional)

-Heat the oil in a big pot over a large flame.
+First to cook this African soup recipe, heat the oil in a big pot over a large flame.
 Cook onions and sweet peppers until they are a little soft and brown, and add garlic to avoid burning garlic, when the onions and garlic are cooked completely.
 Add tomato, vegetables, pepper, and chili powder.
 Set low the temperature and boil the food for 30 minutes without putting pot door.
 Then add rice and boil for 15 minutes or until the rice is soft.
 Then add peanut butter and serve well when mixed well in the soup.
+Enjoy this African soup recipe.